kodemore/kink/README.md

 style of inversion of control, which generally says instead hardcoding dependency pass dependant object as a parameter to a method rather than having method creating it itself.
 ( who would thought it is so easy :)? ).
-It can go even further than that; when you pass a dependency don't rely on a particular implementation rely on an abstraction (dependency inversion principle).
+It can go even further than that; when you pass a dependency don't rely on a particular implementation rely on an abstraction (`Dependency Inversion Principle`).

 So you might ask why do I need it?
 Here is couple reasons: